South Africa is amazing and diverse

 When asked, the postman requests his Christmas present for delivering our mail…?!
 Really!

 The same thing happened with the Municipal rubbish bin collectors.
-They would not stop dinging the buzzer and would then request there Christmas present…
+They would not stop dinging the buzzer and would then request their Christmas present…

-I had a good laugh with my wife about this, and we commented to each other that we have paid the Municipality for the postal service and bin collection so therefore we are not the employers of these workers.
+I had a good laugh with my wife about this.
+We commented to each other that we have paid the Municipality for the postal service and bin collection.
+So therefore we are not the employers of these workers.
 However, they are requesting Christmas presents… Lol.

 - DSW waste collection service

-This is further shown when you park your motor vehicle at a parking space and a ‘Car Guard’ jumps out and says ‘Boss I will watch your car for you’.
-If you are not familiar with this, this is normal in South Africa as we do have a quarter of the population unemployed.
+When you park your motor vehicle at a parking space and a ‘Car Guard’ jumps out and says ‘Boss I will watch your car for you’.
+If you are not familiar with this, this is normal in South Africa.
+We do have a quarter of the population unemployed.
 This would mean if there is a chance to try and make some money by offering a service it is done here.